The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 While it continues to stand tall, it is also under threat from pollution and rising groundwater and needs constant repairs.
 Nevertheless, it is a wonder to behold and is a symbol of the might and artistic wonder of the ancient Egyptians.

-A. While the Sphinx of Giza is mostly solid, there are a number of passageways and tunnels bored into the structure.
+While the Sphinx of Giza is mostly solid, there are a number of passageways and tunnels bored into the structure.
 It is still not known who made these or why.
+This monumental structure was constructed under the reign of Pharaoh Khafre and was dedicated to the Sun God Ra in ancient times.